cc-aegis/rotlong/README.md

 # Keywords
 ## Chungus
-use chungus data type for structured data `☣🐰<name>[<attribute>]*🚬`
+use chungus data type for fat structured data `☣🐰<name>[<attribute>]*🚬`
 ## Rizz
 different rizzes can have different effects